chaliy/vscode-handlebars-preview/README.md

 ## Usage

-- Use the keybinding 'ctrl+p h'
+- Use the keybinding 'ctrl+k h'
 - To run from command panel 'ctrl+shift+p' and type "Handlebars: Open Preview"

 ## Credits